Steppe eagle: Taxonomy

 British naturalist Brian Houghton Hodgson described the steppe eagle in 1833.
 Aquila is Latin for "eagle" while nipalensis means "from Nepal" based on the location where the type specimen was collected presumably while migrating.
-Samuel G. Gmelin however described a species of eagle from Tanais where they were found sitting on ancient mounds or graves of nomads.
-He called it Aquila mogilnik, the species name "mogilnik" meaning burial in Russian.
+Samuel G. Gmelin however, described a species of eagle from Tanais where they were found sitting on ancient mounds or graves of nomads.
+He called it "Aquila mogilnik," the species name "mogilnik" meaning "burial" in Russian.
 This was included in the 13th edition of Systema Naturae by his cousin J.F.
 Gmelin in 1788.
-The identity of this bird was however confused with A. heliaca but research in 2019 suggests that A. mogilnik can reliably be identified and that it would have been a valid senior name for A. nipalensis had it not been declared as a nomen dubium, a doubtful name by Ernst Hartert in 1914.
+The identity of this bird was, however, confused with A. heliaca but research in 2019 suggests that A. mogilnik can reliably be identified and that it would have been a valid senior name for A. nipalensis had it not been declared as a nomen dubium, a doubtful name by Ernst Hartert in 1914.
 The lack of usage of the name in literature now makes the name nomen oblitum, a valid senior name lost by disuse.
 The steppe eagle is a member of the booted eagle subfamily within the Accipitridae family.
-The booted eagle clan are monophyletic and study of karyotypes has indicated that they likely have few to no close external relations within the overall extant accipitrid family.
+The booted eagle clan are monophyletic and the study of karyotypes has indicated that they likely have few to no close external relations within the overall extant accipitrid family.
 The booted eagle subfamily all have feathers covering their legs and may be found to some extent on every continent that contains accipitrids.
-The genus Aquila has been thought to traditionally composed of by large and fairly dark eagles that generally habituate to various open habitats.
+The genus Aquila traditionally comprises large and fairly dark eagles that tend to live in open habitats.
 However, a significant division was determined to exist between superficially similar eagles such as the golden eagle (Aquila chrysaetos) and its three extant and similar-looking close cousins, as well as three very different smaller and pale-bellied eagles (the Bonelli's, African hawk- and Cassin's hawk-eagles) and the species complex which contains the steppe eagle.
 There is a similar genetic disparity with the golden eagle for the steppe eagle as with the spotted eagles which have been deemed distinct enough to form a separate genus, Clanga.
 The steppe eagle genetically clusters closely to the tawny eagle as well as, albeit more distantly, with the eastern (Aquila heliaca) and Spanish imperial eagles (Aquila adalberti).
 However, the loci evidenced in the Aquila genera have been found to be relatively homogenous, with general studies of isoenzymes showing their genes as about ten times less distanced than certain owl genera.